 Eat, Move, Sleep: Physical Well-being

-Lee esto en EspañolFor more than 30 years, physical activity has been a main focus of worksite health promotion.
-Step challenges and on-site yoga have gone hand-in-hand with weight-loss initiatives.
-Together, they have been pretty standard when it comes to “wellness at work.”
+Lee esto en EspañolFor more than 30 years, physical activity was the main focus of worksite health promotion.
+Step challenges and on-site yoga went hand-in-hand with weight-loss initiatives.
+Together, they made up “wellness at work.”

-With the evolution into total well-being, more employers are broadening their services into other important parts of their employees work-life balance.
-By studying 98 percent of the world’s population, Gallup leaving site icon has defined the common elements of well-being: physical, career, social, financial and community.
+With the move toward total well-being, more employers are broadening their services into other important parts work-life balance.
+By studying 98 percent of the world’s people, Gallup leaving site icon has defined the common basics of well-being: physical, career, social, financial and community.

-By Gallup’s definition, physical well-being means having good health and enough energy to do the things you need and want to do.
-What’s more, having adequate energy includes keeping an eye on what you eat, how you move, and how well you sleep.
+By Gallup’s meaning, physical well-being means having good health and enough energy to do the things you need and want to do.
+What’s more, having plenty of energy involves keeping an eye on what you eat, how much you move and how well you sleep.

 What You Eat